 Combines theories of localization with hands-on activities using a range of computer-assisted translation (CAT) and localization tools.
 Students explore and reflect on the issues that translators face when adapting content from one language and culture to another.
 Students also learn state-of-the-art tools and techniques for localizing software, mobile apps, SEO keywords, and web sites.
 Markup languages, localization project management, and standards for the language industry are also introduced.
 4 graduate hours.
 No professional credit.
 Prerequisite: TRST 503.

-Introduction to conference interpreting and its main theoretical concepts, including what is interpreting, interpreting as process, and what is conference interpreting.
-Core skills will be introduced and practiced, such as understanding the spoken language and language analysis techniques, acquisition of subject matter knowledge, terminology management, verbal expression skills, interpreting in practice, and mastery of the technology of the interpreter booth.
-Interpreting practice in the students' language pairs will be a part of the course.
+Introduction to conference interpreting and its main theoretical concepts.
+Core skills will be introduced and practiced, such as understanding the spoken language and language analysis techniques, acquisition of subject matter knowledge, terminology management, verbal expression skills, and mastery of technology for conference interpreting.
+Intensive interpreting practice in simultaneous interpreting in the students' language pairs.
 4 graduate hours.
 No professional credit.

 Covers topics of special interests to rising professional translators in the three areas of specialization of the MA in Translation and Interpreting: Applied Literary Translation, Translation for the Professions and Interpreting.
 Examples of topics may include: Translation for Government, Literary Translation, Translation and Digital Humanities.
 May be repeated in separate terms for a maximum of 8 hours.